César Araújo: Orlando City

 On 1 March 2025, Araújo made his 100th appearance for the club in a match against Toronto FC.
 Araújo scored the opening goal, a free kick which hit the post before going into the goal, before assisting in the third goal of the match scored by Martín Ojeda, helping the match end 4–2 in Orlando City's favor.
 Araújo's performance saw him named to the Team of the Matchday.

 On 30 May, Araújo was fined by the MLS Disciplinary Committee for failing to leave the field in a timely manner after receiving a red card in a 3–2 loss to Atlanta United two days earlier in which he had scored the opening goal.
 At the conclusion of the season, Araújo elected to leave at the end of his contract.

+Tigres UANL

+On 2 February 2026, Araújo joined Liga MX club Tigres UANL.
+Araújo made his debut four days later as a 77th-minute substitute for Juan Brunetta in a 5–1 win over Santos Laguna.
+Tigres UANL advanced to the final of the 2026 CONCACAF Champions Cup, where they lost 6–5 on penalties to Toluca after a 1–1 full-time draw.

 International career

 Araújo was named to multiple Uruguay under-20 training camps in 2020 and 2021.

 On 7 January 2022, Araújo received his first senior Uruguay national team call-up as part of a 50-player preliminary roster for 2022 FIFA World Cup qualifiers.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad, which was announced three weeks later.

 Araújo made his debut on 5 June 2024 in a friendly against Mexico at the Empower Field at Mile High in Denver.
 He substituted Rodrigo Bentancur in the 89th minute as Uruguay won 4–0.

 Personal life

-Araújo is the younger brother of professional footballer Maximiliano Araújo.
+Araújo is also the younger brother of professional footballer Maximiliano Araújo.